maihoanganh/ctpPOP/README.md

 Case 2: Simlex constraints: **xi >= 0, 1 - x1 -...- xn >= 0**.

-- The main idea of SpectralPOP is to solve the Moment-SOS relaxation of the form:
+- The main idea of ctpPOP is to solve the Moment-SOS relaxation of the form:

 **v = inf_X { <C,X> : X is psd, AX = b },**

-which has constant trace property:
+which has constant trace property (CTP):

 **AX = b => trace(X) = a,**

 by using Conditional gradient-based augmented Lagrangian (CGAL) and Limited memory bundle method (LMBM).

 - Although possibly slower than the other method on the sparse POPs, ctpPOP is much more robust on the dense ones.

+- ctpPOP combines CTP with term sparity (TS), correlative sparsity (CS) and correlative sparsity-term sparsity (CS-TS) to avoid memory issue of the large-scale SDP relaxations for POPs.

 # Required softwares
 ctpPOP has been implemented on a desktop compute with the following softwares: